jonfunk21/ProteusAI/README.md

 # ProteusAI
 ProteusAI is a library for the machine learning driven engineering of proteins.
 The library enables workflows from protein structure prediction, prediction of mutational effects to protein ligand interactions powered by artificial intelligence.
+The goal is to provide the current state of the art machine learning models in a central library.